WomensCodingCircle/jcc-app/README.md

 Now just open the URL which is printed out after 'Running on..' in a browser and you'll see your Flask app there!

+#### Migrate database after changes to the model

+If you change the data model of the application, you need to run the database migration again.

+`flask db upgrade`

+should to the trick, given that your FLASK_APP environment variable is still set (see above).